 #3 Young British Artist

 It’s hard to believe but Jenny Saville was one of the artists exhibited –the only “classical” painter- at the famous Young British Artists’ scandalous show entitled “Sensation” at the Royal Academy of Art in 1997, next to Damien Hirst, Jake and Dinos Chapman, Tracey Emin, Chris Ofili and some others.

 Though they started in the same movement, Jenny Saville regrets that Damien Hirst’s work has become much more about the mechanisms of the art world than the art itself, and that the soul has gone as she declared in an interview.

 #5 Plastic Surgery

-When Jenny Saville moved to New York after the success of her first shows in 1994, she spent long hours observing the work of a plastic surgeon based in the city, taking photographs while standing in on cosmetic surgeries and liposuctions.
+When Jenny Saville moved to New York after the success of her first shows in 1994, she spent long hours observing the work of a plastic surgeon based in the city.
+Taking photographs while standing in on cosmetic surgeries and liposuctions, she observed.
 On some of her most famous nude paintings, women’s bodies show the lines that surgeons typically draw on patient’s before undergoing liposuctions.

 #6 Jenny and Pop Rock

 In 1994, Jenny agreed for the Welsh alternative rock band Manic Street Preachers to use her work as the cover of their album for free.

 #7 Herself as a model

 Jenny Seville uses her own body for many of her paintings.
 As a start, it’s a rather reliable source since she is there all the time.
 But she also likes the idea of using herself because it takes her into the work.
 And not just being the person looking.